typegoose/typegoose/docs/guides/error-warnings-details.md

 Details:
 Either:
-- The Option `ref` was defined with an function, but that function returned `undefined / null`
+- The Option `ref` was defined with a function, but that function returned `undefined / null`
 - The Option `ref` was defined with `undefined / null` (`{ ref: undefined }`) ([Can Be Solved with this guide](guides/../advanced/reference-other-classes.md#common-problems))

 Example of when this gets triggerd: